 Learn new skills like game design, blogging, filmmaking, photography and so much more with free courses from Lyndaopens a new window.

 Learn to crochet!
 For beginners and advanced beginners, crochet your next scarf or blanket and get empowered at the same time.

 Check out these brief descriptions of America's favorite 100 books to see if any of them appeal to you.
 Great way to start reading more.

-Did you make a resolution to read more in 2019 or to read better books?
+Did you make a resolution to read more or to read better books?
 Maybe you're curious how some of us read over 200 books a year without feeling discouraged or burned out.
-Here are some tips to help you read more books in 2019.
+Here are some tips to help you read more books.